-For the evaluation criteria, see the regulations of the study program.
-For study programs other than Environmental Engineering (e.g. Environmental Sciences), typically only the written work is evaluated, but a good oral presentation can improve the grade by a maximum of 0.25 grade points.
+For the evaluation in the Environmental Engineering Curriculum, see the regulations of the study program.
+For other study programs (e.g. Environmental Sciences) only the written work is evaluated, but a good oral presentation can improve the grade by a maximum of 0.25 grade points.